 We left Maya alert, eating and in good spirits at around 9pm on Tuesday evening.
 She had stood and walked a lot that evening, and she was pretty pleased with herself.
 She was tired, though.
 It took a lot out of her but she got so much from that encouragement and from being with us sitting beside her.
 As social species, humans and many others, including sheep, take comfort from being near others.
 In death, across species our needs and comforts are very similar.

-Late on Tuesday evening, when Adam went to do the late night check, he found Maya's body.
+Late on Tuesday evening, when we went to do the late night check, we found Maya's body.
 An expected and catastrophic seizure had ended her life.
 We had already decided that the compassionate decision was to end her life to prevent physical and mental suffering and to allow her to die with dignity, most likely the next day.

 We only knew our friend Maya for 3 days but we became close pals.
 Such premature death for such preventable reasons doesnae seem right.
 Sheep are such interesting folk.
 I wish we had gotten to know Maya better.

 Maya’s life ended much too soon, but we made her final days as comfortable, reassuring and dignified for her as they could be.

 Maya’s body was collected and she was cremated.
 Her ashes came with us to our new home, where she will be buried in the Hospice Garden.